archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
+- Fixed bug in _ChooseFromPlay function when testing user input.
+- Simplified some code here and there
 - somabox new version v.0.6 (move it in your $PATH).
 - Added a cancel option when choosing save/remove a playlist.
 - the parallel method to get youtube playlists links/titles is preferred over ytfzf because of the weak reliabily of its maintenance even if it is prioritized for searching videos.